kkartas/APILinker/docs/index.md

 ## Connectors Index

 See the list of built-in connectors with links to source files and basic usage in the [Connectors Index](connectors_index.md).

+## Error Handling

+Configure circuit breakers, retries, and the DLQ with a few lines.
+See [Error Handling and Recovery](error_handling.md).

 ## License